Where Do High-Nets Keep Their Money?

 What do millionaires do with their money?
 What are the most commonly included assets in family portfolios?

 Families mostly prefer cash and its equivalents.
-31% keep their money in deposit boxes, bank or brokerage accounts.
+31% keep their money in deposit boxes, banks, or brokerage accounts.
 Real estate makes up 12.5% of their portfolios.
 Next comes stocks in private companies at 9.1%, and stocks in public companies at 8.1%.

 What are the less common investment choices?